 For the cake mixture:

-- Sift and combine all the dry ingredients and mix well in a large bowl.
+- Sift and combine all the dry ingredients and mix well in a large mixing bowl.

 For the meringue:

-- Mix together the sugar and the gluten free corn (maize) flour in a small bowl.
+- Mix together the sugar and the corn starch in a small bowl.

-- In a large bowl of stand mixer, add in all the egg whites, cream of tartar and add half the sugar and gluten free corn (maize) flour and whisk for 5 minutes.
+- In a large mixing bowl of an electric stand mixer, add in all the egg whites, cream of tartar and add half the sugar and corn starch and whisk for 5 minutes.

-- Then add in the remaining sugar and gluten free corn (maize) flour, whisk and combine until you get a stiff and firm peak form.
+- Then add in the remaining sugar and corn starch, whisk and combine until you get a stiff and firm peak form.
 You can also use a hand mixer preferably with a powerful motor on high speed.

 For combining the cake mixture and the meringue: